mrippey/Almost-APT/README.md

-## :construction: This project is still under active development
+## :construction: This project is under active development, check back occaisionally for updates, and when the site goes live!

 # Almost-APT

-Almost-APT provides users with a searchable database of cyber threat actors who have not quite yet been designated as APT's (Advanced Persistent Threats).
+Almost-APT provides users with a searchable database of (70+) cyber threat actor(s) whom you may or may not have heard of, but haven't yet "graduated" to being designated an advanced persistent threat (APT).
-As additional functionality is added, I hope this app will allow researchers or anyone interested to get a quick grasp of threat groups who may not be well known.

 Information currently available to users:
+* Naming overlaps with other security vendors
-* Countries targeted
+* Operating location
-* Sectors targeted
+* Industries targeted
+* Tactics, Techniques & Procedures (TTPs)
-* Malware used
+* Malware, or tools used
+* Network infrastructure characteristics

 <div align="center">